bjogart/fount/README.md

 ### Data structures & interfaces to enforce good programming practices
 `Eq` (deep equality), `Hash` (object hashing), `Ord` (object comparison), `Display` (user-facing output), and `Debug` (programmer-facing output).
 Each of these comes with a corresponding interface (IEq, IHash, IOrd, etc.) and a heap of static extensions.
 Implement `eq` (equality) on a type and you get `ne` (non-equality).
 Implement `cmp` and static extensions will fill in `lt` (<), `le` (<=), `gt` (>) and `ge` (>=) for free.

-Also included are stacks/queues, which are implemented as abstracts over other data types that come with Haxe out of the box.
-Nevertheless, I find their inclusion helps me to write clearer code.

 ### Static extensions for the std
 Includes extensions to simplify code dealing with the null-safe `haxe.ds.Option`, with methods like `expect`/`unwrap` (extracts the value, throws an exception if no value is present), shorthands for a lot of `Math.*`, and some conversion methods.
 Also includes some string methods, like `escape()` (escapes `\n`, `\r`, `\t` etc.), `repeat(n)`, and so on.